logzio/documentation/docs/shipping/Code/dotnet.md

 On deployment, the ASP.NET Core instrumentation automatically captures spans from your application and forwards them to the collector, which exports the data to your Logz.io account.

-### Setup auto-instrumentation for your locally hosted ASP.NET Core application and send traces to Logz.io
+### Auto-instrument ASP.NET Core and send Traces to Logz.io

 **Before you begin, you'll need**:

 * An ASP.NET Core application without instrumentation
 * An active account with Logz.io
 * Port `4317` available on your host system
-* A name defined for your tracing service.
-You will need it to identify the traces in Logz.io.
+* Defined tracing service name to identify the traces in Logz.io.

 :::note
 This integration uses OpenTelemetry Collector Contrib, not the OpenTelemetry Collector Core.